-Your average independent owner-operator works at a 5% profit margin.
+Your average independent owner-operator works at a 5% profit margin—not including salary.
 What does that mean?
 It means that for every $20 in gross revenue you make, you are only making $1 in profit.
 The other 95% of that revenue will generally go towards your costs: your fuel, your truck payments and maintenance, your food and drink, your insurance, your permits, etc.

 There are two ways to add to your profit (i.e., your take-home pay).
 One way is adding to revenue.
 The other way is reducing your costs.
 Let’s look quickly at adding revenue.
 Let’s say you get a big new job and it pays you $50,000 throughout the year: 5% of that is $2,500.
 So on average, that new gig only results in $2,500 profit for you.

 Let’s look at the other way to increase profit: reducing expenses.
 Let’s say that with different driving techniques, you improve your gas mileage by just a half-mile a gallon, and this results in your saving $2,500 on fuel throughout the year.
 It doesn’t seem like much, considering you may be spending $50,000 on fuel a year.
 But because costs eat up around 95% of your revenue, making that small improvement is the equivalent of adding $50,000 in revenue to your business!

 Looked at this way, it’s easy to see why you should be eliminating as many costs as possible.
 It’s just easier and more efficient to concentrate on lowering costs than it is to focus on adding business.
 You obviously need revenue too, of course, but it shows you what gives you a bigger bang for your buck.